 What is a background check?

-A background check is an evaluation method that employers use to determine the validity of the information a job candidate provides them in their application.
-It also helps determine any potential red flags with a candidate before further consideration for a job position.
+A background check is an evaluation method that employers use to determine the validity of the information a job candidate provides in their application.
+It highlights any potential red flags with a candidate before further consideration for a job position.

 Employers conduct background checks to ensure that they choose the best candidates to contribute to their business.
-They also need to make sure that to protect their business from individuals who have a tendency to commit fraudulent or reckless behavior in the workplace.
+They also need to make sure they’re protecting their business from individuals who may display fraudulent or reckless behavior in the workplace.

 Social security verification

-By verifying the validity of a candidate’s social security number, you determine if they are being truthful about their identity and whether they have the right to work in the country.
+By verifying the validity of a candidate’s Social Security Number (SSN), you determine if they are being truthful about their identity and whether they have the right to work in the country.
 You may access social security records through the Department of Homeland Security or the Social Security Administration.

-Employers may need to research evidence of a criminal record to make sure the candidates have not previously participated in fraudulent activities or currently have warrants out for their arrest.
+You may need to research evidence of a criminal record to make sure the candidates haven’t previously participated in fraudulent activities or currently have warrants out for their arrest.

 Drug testing may be a necessary component of a background check to prevent a lack of productivity in the workplace and increased employee turnover rates.

 A credit check allows you to verify trivial information about a candidate, such as their name, address and contact details.
-Credit checks may also allow you to determine how responsible they are with money.
-This is important especially if they apply for a position in finance or a role that requires money-handling.
+Credit checks may also help you determine how responsible they are with money.
+This is important, especially if they apply for a position in finance or a role that requires money-handling.

-Background checks also consist of verifying one’s employment history.
+Background checks also verify employment history.
 Something as simple as an internet search can confirm or deny the validity of a company and a candidate’s qualifications.